 Late afternoon, because the view of the sunset here is spectacular, to say the least.
 The cafe overlooks Metro Manila and the lush greenery in between.
-It’s also breathtaking under the sun and in the evening, but it is the during transition from day to night that it gets magical, when the setting sun paints the skies with pink, purple and orange.
+It’s also breathtaking under the sun and in the evening, but it is during the transition from day to night that it gets magical, when the setting sun paints the skies with pink, purple, and orange.
 This will let you appreciate the view during the day, at sunset, and at night.

 That said, many customers are also after the same thing so expect more people.